We’re Not Venture Capitalists, We’re Value Investors

 Prior to joining Waterous Energy Fund, Riley was an analyst in the energy investment banking group at J.P.
 Morgan, where he was involved in a variety of oil and gas mergers, acquisitions, and financings from 2017 to 2020.

 Before joining J.P.
 Morgan, Riley was a member of the energy private equity team at ARC Financial.
 Prior to that, Riley worked at Pembina Pipeline, where he worked as an analyst in the Capital Markets and Investor Relations group.
-Riley began his career in 2014 at Scotiabank, where he worked as an analyst in the energy investment banking team.

 Riley holds a B.A. with a concentration in Economics from Harvard College where he graduated Cum Laude, with High Honors in Economics.
+Riley is also a CFA Charterholder.

 Riley Waterous